-Initial Determinations of Eligibility or Ineligibility:
+Initial Determinations of Eligibility or Ineligibility

 Once an application for enrollment is submitted, the district must make an initial determination of eligibility; the regulations state that enrollment must take place immediately "except in cases of clear, uncontested denials."
-240 Several different scenarios are possible in connection with applications for enrollment:
+243 Several different scenarios are possible in connection with applications for enrollment:

-Where an applicant has provided incomplete, unclear, or questionable information - enrollment must still take place immediately, but the applicant must be notified that the student will be removed from the district if defects in the application are not corrected or an appeal to the Commissioner of Education is not filed within the applicable 21-day period.
-State forms issued by the Commissioner of Education include a "NOTICE OF DEFECT IN APPLICATION/POTENTIAL INELIGIBILITY," which informs the parent, guardian, or caregiver of the evidence/documentation still needed to establish eligibility and provides a deadline for submission of such additional materials.241 The form indicates that if the enrollment application is not corrected within the specified time, an additional notice will be sent indicating that unless an appeal is filed with the Commissioner of Education, the student will be removed from school.
+A. Applicant provides incomplete, unclear, or questionable information

+Under this circumstance, enrollment must still take place immediately, but the applicant must be notified that the student will be removed from the district if defects in the application are not corrected or an appeal to the Commissioner of Education is not filed within the applicable 21-day period.
+State forms issued by the Commissioner of Education include a "Notice of Defect in Application/Potential Ineligibility," which informs the parent, guardian, or caregiver of the evidence/documentation still needed to establish eligibility and provides a deadline for submission of such additional materials.
+The form indicates that if the enrollment application is not corrected within the specified time, an additional notice will be sent indicating that unless an appeal is filed with the Commissioner of Education, the student will be removed from school.
+244